harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Harness Manager delegate fixed issues

 The fixed issue below is available with version 79414 and does not require a new delegate version.
-For Harness Delegate version-specific features, go to [Delegate release notes](/docs/first-gen/firstgen-release-notes/fg-delegate).
+For Harness Delegate version-specific fixed issues, go to [Delegate release notes](/docs/first-gen/firstgen-release-notes/fg-delegate).

 - The `DMS_MONGO_URI` was missing from the ConfigMap of cg-manager for Self-Managed Enterprise Edition Helm installations.
 (PL-38850)